 DEPT ACTION Marine and Vessel Port Control contacts Dy.
 Conservator/ Harbour Master about the incident.
-HM Advises DC the level of emergency Keeps tugs, pilot, mooring boats standby and oil recovery craft, tugs for dispersant.
+HM Advises DC the level of emergency, Keeps tugs, pilot, mooring boats standby and oil recovery craft, tugs for dispersant.
 Port Control informs Fishery Department of the pollution Dy Conservator will inform the status to Chairman and ensures that the penalty imposed if the incident is caused by the vessels negligence is in accordance with the Major Port Trust Act.
 Sends notice to Master holding vessel and owners liable for the incident indicating projected expenses.
 The Master of the Vessel will submit the oil Spill report to the Dy Conservator signed and stamped with vessels official seal in the following format.
-Name of the Vessel &amp; IMO no Name of the Master Call Sign/Flag/Year Built/Class Port of Registry Owners Name, address fax/tel Charterers Name, address fax/tel Name of P&amp; I Club &amp; Local Corr Copy of oil record book Date and Time of Spillagr Cause of Spillage Location Type and quantity spilled Immediate action taken Weather conditions Fire Fire Service arrives with fire tender and stands by in case there will be fire.
-Traffic Addl.
-TM reconfirms stoppage of cargo operations to tank farmsl.
+Name of the Vessel &amp; IMO no Name of the Master Call Sign/Flag/Year Built/Class Port of Registry Owners Name, address fax/tel Charterers Name, address fax/tel Name of P&amp; I Club &amp; Local Corr Copy of oil record book Date and Time of Spillagr Cause of Spillage Location Type and quantity spilled Immediate action taken Weather conditions Fire Fire Service arrives with sufficient man power and pollution control equipments.
+Fire tender kept stand by in case fire break out.
+Traffic Sr. Dy.TM reconfirms stoppage of cargo op perations to tank farmsl.